wtre/deep-translucent-recon/README.md

 For now we're providing:

-* train/test datasets, pre-cut as patches
+* Train/test datasets, pre-cut as patches
 * The code, as used in paper

 Very soon we are planning to:

-* prpvide unprocessed depth images
+* Provide unprocessed depth images
-* commentate and clean up codes
+* Commentate and clean up codes